emberjs/guides/source/ember-inspector/installation.md

 ### Google Chrome

 You can install the Inspector on Google Chrome as a new Developer Tool.
-To begin, visit the Extension page on the [Chrome Web Store][ember-inspector-chrome].
+To begin, visit the Extension page on the [Chrome Web Store](https://chrome.google.com/webstore/detail/ember-inspector/bmdblncegkenkacieihfhpjfppoconhi).

 Click on "Add To Chrome":